-Computers, mobiles and other electronic devices penetrated our lives and changed them in the way that nobody expected.
+Computers, mobiles, and other electronic devices penetrated our lives and changed them in the way that nobody expected.
 The healthcare field is not an exception.
 Many people know that cybersecurity is important, but few are aware of the effective utilization of these gadgets.
 Raising people’s awareness is a difficult task.
-Provision of cybersecurity, such as protection of internal data is becoming more important.
+The provision of cybersecurity, such as protection of internal data, is becoming more important.
 In this article, we offer ten tips to help enhance cybersecurity in healthcare.
-Hopefully, these 10 tips will help handle the devices in a more effective manner.
+Hopefully, these ten tips will help handle the devices in a more effective manner.

 Tip 1: Pay Attention to Protection

 In addition, portable gadgets are exposed to electromagnetic interference to a greater extent if compared to stationary devices.
-As a result, the information stored in these devices can be damaged.
-Besides, portable devices can be used outside a clinic and anyone can steal confidential information about clients.
-Therefore, users should take actions to prevent unauthorized intervention.
+As a result, the information stored on these devices can be damaged.
+Besides, portable devices can be used outside a clinic, and anyone can steal confidential information about clients.
+Therefore, users should take action to prevent unauthorized intervention.
 The following typical weak points in healthcare cybersecurity should be addressed:

 - Strengthen access control and authentication.
 According to assignment writers Australia, some devices used in health care aren’t equipped with necessary access controls or strong authentication.
 Therefore, all devices used in clinics should be checked for these characteristics and secured from unauthorized use.
 For example, laptops should be protected by passwords.
 It’s not a problem to protect all handled devices with passwords.
 If protection with the help of passwords isn’t available, physical control of devices can be employed.

 - Protection of wireless transmission of data.
 Special attention should be paid to wireless transmission of data.
 The loss of data often occurs during data transmission.
-Therefore, transmission of electronic health data should be performed without encryption as recommended by cybersecurity experts.
+Therefore, the transmission of electronic health data should be performed without encryption, as recommended by cybersecurity experts.